ngxrb/testing/src/lib/test.component.md

 # AngularRB Test Component

-Helper class to create unite annd integrations tests for components.
+Helper class to create unit and integrations tests for components.